savonet/liquidsoap/doc/content/migrating.md

   _ * _.{reload : _}
 ```

-In such cases, we recommend to give a little nodge to the typechecker by using the `(s:source)` type annotation where a list of source is causing the issue.
+In such cases, we recommend to give a little nudge to the typechecker by using the `(s:source)` type annotation where a list of source is causing the issue.
 For instance:

 ```liquidsoap
 s = fallback([